ethereum/go-ethereum/docs/fundamentals/logs.md

 ### Syncing {#syncing}

 The default for Geth is to sync in snap mode.
 This requires a block header to be provided to Geth by the consensus client.
 The header is then used as a target to sync to.
 Geth requests block headers from its peers that are parents of the target until there is a continuous chain of sequential headers of sufficient length.
 Then, Geth requests block bodies and receipts for each header and simultaneously starts downloading state data.
 This state data is stored in the form of a [Patricia Merkle Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/).
 Only the leaves of the trie are downloaded, the full trie structure is then locally regenerated from the leaves up.
 Meanwhile, the blockchain continues to progress and the target header is updated.
-This means some of the regenerated state data needs to be updated.
+This means some of the regenerated state data need to be updated.
 This is known as _healing_.

 Assuming Geth has a synced consensus client and some peers it will start importing headers, block bodies and receipts.
 The log messages for data downloading look as follows: